shaik1002/biggitlabbomb/doc/user/gitlab_com/index.md

 GitLab.com is fronted by Cloudflare.
 For incoming connections to GitLab.com, you might need to allow CIDR blocks of Cloudflare ([IPv4](https://www.cloudflare.com/ips-v4/) and [IPv6](https://www.cloudflare.com/ips-v6/)).

 For outgoing connections from CI/CD runners, we are not providing static IP addresses.
-Most GitLab.com instance runners are deployed into Google Cloud in `us-east1`, except _Linux GPU-enabled_ and _Linux Arm64_, hosted in `us-central1`.
+All GitLab.com instance runners are deployed into Google Cloud Platform (GCP) in `us-east1`.
-You can configure any IP-based firewall by looking up [IP address ranges or CIDR blocks for GCP](https://cloud.google.com/compute/docs/faq#find_ip_range).
+Any IP-based firewall can be configured by looking up [IP address ranges or CIDR blocks for GCP](https://cloud.google.com/compute/docs/faq#find_ip_range).
-MacOS runners are hosted on AWS with runner managers hosted on Google Cloud.
-To configure IP-based firewall, you must allow both [AWS IP address ranges](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html) and [Google Cloud](https://cloud.google.com/compute/docs/faq#find_ip_range).

 ## Hostname list